CHENJIAR3/CHENJIAR3.github.io/_pages/about.md

 # 📝 Academic Service

-I have served as a peer reviewer for **100 manuscripts across 13 journals**, contributing to the peer-review process in biomedical engineering, wearable sensing, artificial intelligence, and healthcare.
+I have served as a peer reviewer for **100 reviews across 13 journals**, contributing to the peer-review process in biomedical engineering, wearable sensing, artificial intelligence, and healthcare.

 ### Peer Review